-4. Access to the occupants.
+4. Access to the occupants

-4.1 Extraction operations
+4.1 Extraction Operations

-The i30 Sedan is a Hybrid model.
-Because of the high-voltage components contained therein, first responders should pay special attention when they extract occupants in the car.
 Before performing any extraction operations, the first responders should "Identify, Immobilise and Disable" the vehicle as discussed in sections on emergency procedures.

-4.2 Vehicle stabilisation
+4.2 Vehicle Stabilisation

-Use standard stabilisation(lift) points, as shown below.
-Always be sure to connect to a structural member of the vehicle and avoid placing cribbing under high-voltage cables, and other areas not normally considered acceptable.
+Use standard stabilization(lift) points, as shown beside.
+Always be sure to connect to a structural member of the vehicle and avoid placing cribbing under high voltage cables, and other areas not normally considered acceptable.